TomRob62/resume-website/README.md

 A brief background on who I am, what I enjoy building, and the philosophies that guide my work.
 Includes personal interests and a short overview of my developer journey.

-### **Projects**

-A collection of my strongest work, featuring:

-* Descriptions of the problem each project solves
-* My role and responsibilities
-* Key technical decisions
-* Tech stack breakdown
-* Links to live demos and GitHub repositories
-* (For featured projects) Full case studies with deeper explanations

 ### **Skills**